Granada Hills Charter High School - Special Programs and Education

 • DHH Program Deaf and Hard of Hearing students are fully mainstreamed in the continuum of programs with support (sign language interpreter or aide) and take one period every day of DHH Communication Skills.
 Granada Hills Charter High School and LAUSD work in partnership to offer this unique program to students outside of the GHCHS residential boundaries.

-• Severe/Moderate/Mild SDP2 Program is in partnership with Eichmann High School-Students.
+• Severe/Moderate/Mild SDP2 Program is a co-teaching model classroom.
 Students in this program require the highest level of support.
 This is an academic and life skills based curriculum, where students participate in CAPA testing and typically earn a GHCHS Certificate of Completion.
 The students are given opportunities for campus work experiences in the Cafeteria, Reprographics, School Offices, and the Student Store.
 Electives are taken with non-disabled peers.
-Some students from Leichman High School attend this program part-time.
-Cohorts of students from Leichman High School also attend gardening classes and art classes once a week on the GHCHS campus with their non-disabled peers.